-I will illustrate this using the metaphor of a journey, once you have determined where you would like to end up, you can begin planning how you will get there.
+Once you have determined where you would like to end up, you can begin planning how to get there.
 Making the destination decision affects the choices you make about several other things.
 Like when do you want to arrive?
 How do you plan to travel there?
 What does it cost to travel one way or another?
 How long does it take to travel?
-What do you need to take with you – for example what clothes are suitable, which means knowing what the weather is like.
-In fact, the destination decision helps you become more deliberate about the choices you make, because you want to make choices that will help you achieve what you desire, which is to arrive at the chosen destination on a given day, in a certain manner and within a certain budget.
-It also eliminates distractions – if you have selected north as your destination no need to think about south.
+What do you need to take with you ?
+In fact, the destination decision helps you become more deliberate about the choices you make.
+This is because you want to make choices that will help you achieve what you desire.
+What you desire is to arrive at the chosen destination on a given day.
+Because you haven’t arrived yet, the destination us but a vison.
+The destination decision also eliminates distractions – if you have selected north as your destination no need to think about south.

 What kind of clients benefit from visioning?

-In vision-based coaching the emphasis is on the ideal self, so it can work for anyone who seeks to Students who are preparing for exams, which is usually a transition to a higher level of schooling, or the end of formal schooling, or the beginning of a career, envision their exam results.
-They do so alongside a vision of who those results can help them become.
-Then they work towards achieving that.
-That vision compensates for the drudgery of long study hours and reduced social distractions, for example.
+In vision-based coaching the emphasis is on the ideal self, so it can work for anyone who seeks to achieve any goal in the future.
+Students who are preparing for exams, envision their exam results.
+They can do by imagining of who those results can help them become.
+That vision compensates for the drudgery of long study hours and reduced social distractions.

-Executives who are looking to get promoted, to improve effectiveness at work, to become more impactful leaders, or to change careers see themselves with more authority, more expertise, more recognition, and more enjoyment from future roles.
-This is identity expansion – they see themselves are more than they are today.
+Executives who are looking to get promoted, or to improve effectiveness at work can benefit from vision work.
+Perhaps they seek to become more impactful leaders, or to change careers.
+The can imagine themselves with more authority, more expertise, more recognition, and more enjoyment from future roles.
+This is identity expansion – they see themselves as more than they are today.
 As such, they look at eliminating self-limiting beliefs and developing supportive habits.
-They also work on gaining skills to benefit them in those desired roles.
+Consequently, they also work on gaining skills to benefit them in those desired roles.
 These are learning oriented actions.